 Keep changes small: Create a workspace for each set of changes that are related and that will be published at the same time.
 For example, you might work on the tags, triggers, and variables for an initial deployment of Google Analytics pageview tags in one workspace, but work on the configuration of Google Analytics event tracking tags in a separate workspace.

 Use workspaces to group common changes: If you have an agency that works on both Google Analytics and Floodlight tags, use two workspaces to keep the configurations separate.
 This allows you to publish tags in a controlled order, and will make your version history clearer.

 Use workspaces to manage teams: Have each team or individuals work in separate workspaces.
 Additionally, each team or individual may have more than one workspace for different sets of changes.

 Use consistent, descriptive naming practices: When a container is published or a version is saved, enter a Version Name and Description that will make it easy to know what changes were made.
 For example:

 - Version name: "GA page view tag initial launch"

 - Description: "Launch the Google Analytics page view tag on example.com."

-Workspaces are useful for testing changes without risk of someone else accidentally publishing your work.
-You can use a workspace as a sandbox to try out, preview, and debug changes to your site or app.
-If you choose not to publish them, you can save the workspace for later reference, or delete it.
+Use workspaces to test a configuration: Workspaces can be used to test changes without the risk of someone else accidentally publishing your work.
+You can use a workspace as a sandbox to try out changes to your container configuration.
+If you choose not to publish the changes in that workspace, you can save the workspace for later reference or delete it.